 - Insulin – Low thyroid hormone results in insulin resistance which exacerbates weight gain and makes weight loss difficult.

 - Leptin – Low thyroid hormone results in leptin resistance which alters basal metabolic rate and increases appetite dramatically.

 - Cortisol – Low thyroid hormone results in higher than normal cortisol levels and therefore low energy levels.

 - Progesterone – Low thyroid hormone results in low progesterone which leads to imbalances in the estrogen/progesterone ratio and may cause estrogen-dominant conditions and symptoms.

 The main point here is that these other hormone imbalances are a RESULT of low thyroid hormone in the body and simply taking thyroid hormone may not be enough to completely reverse these conditions.

-These hormone imbalances may, in part, explain why so many hypothyroid patients still have difficulty with weight loss and low energy levels despite taking thyroid hormone.
+These hormone imbalances may, in part, explain why so many hypothyroid patients still have difficulty with weight loss and low energy levels despite taking thyroid hormones.

 #8.
 Chronic pain or muscle tenderness

-This is a symptom that many patients may not be aware that is connected to low thyroid states.
+This is a symptom that many patients may are not aware is connected to their thyroid.